Man who escaped from custody in Andhra arrested in UP | Law-Order

 A man who escaped from the custody of Andhra Pradesh Police has been arrested here, an official said on Monday.

-Saddam, an accused in a drugs case in Visakhapatnam, was held by the Muzaffarnagar Police near Mukandpur village in Titawi area on Sunday, Station House Officer Radheyshyam Yadav said.
+Saddam, an accused in a drug case in Visakhapatnam, was held by the Muzaffarnagar Police near Mukandpur village in Titawi area on Sunday, Station House Officer Radheshyam Yadav said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)